yunojuno/django-request-profiler/README.rst

 Django Request Profiler
 =======================

-**This package now requires Python3.9 and Django 2.2 and above.
+**This package now requires Python 3.9 and Django 2.2 and above.
-For previous versions please refer to the Python2 branch.**
+For previous versions please refer to the Python 2 branch.**

 A very simple request profiler for Django.